Vulnerable

 Will AI replace Adhesive Bonding Operator?

 Yes.
-We do think that eventually AI will replace much of this work as it's done today, but the skills you build here can carry you further than this one job title.
+We do think that eventually AI will replace much of this work as it's done today, but the transition creates real opportunities for operators who are willing to adapt.

 Reveal More